pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 to make a comparison of films, cameras and treatments of film.
 Again the newsprint can be taken as a standard, and the efficiency of a microcopying process or material can be stated in terms of the number of diameters of reduction of 7-point newsprint; this number will be called the "reduction ratio."
-If the reduction ratio&nbsp;{%- include pagebreak.html canvas=265 -%}&nbsp;for 7-point newsprint is sixteen diameters, the same material and process should copy 14-point type with approximately equal efficiency at a reduction of 25 to
+If the reduction ratio {% include pagebreak.html canvas=265 %} for 7-point newsprint is sixteen diameters, the same material and process should copy 14-point type with approximately equal efficiency at a reduction of 25 to
 52 diameters.
 Note, though, that fourteen-point type is not necessarily twice